facebook/react-native-website/docs/testing-overview.md

 ## Why Test

 We're humans, and humans make mistakes.
-Testing is important because it helps you uncover these mistakes or verifies that your code is working.
+Testing is important because it helps you uncover these mistakes and verifies that your code is working.
 Perhaps even more importantly, testing ensures that your code continues to work in the future as you add new features, refactor the existing ones, or upgrade major dependencies of your project.

 There is more value in testing than you might realize.
 One of the best ways to fix a bug in your code is to write a failing test that exposes it.
 Then when you fix the bug and re-run the test, if it passes it means the bug is fixed, never reintroduced into the code base.

 Tests can also serve as documentation for new people joining your team.
 For people who have never seen a codebase before, reading tests can help them understand how the existing code works.

-Last but not least, more automated testing means less time spent with manual <abbr title="Quality Assurance">QA</abbr>, freeing up valuable development time.
+Last but not least, more automated testing means less time spent with manual <abbr title="Quality Assurance">QA</abbr>, freeing up valuable time.

 ## Static Analysis